joestubbs/coe379L-sp24/docs/unit03/cnn.rst

 Convolutional layers also achieve a degree of `translational invariance` through parameter sharing.
 The same set of filter weights is applied across all spatial positions of the input feature maps.
-As a result, the learned features are invariant to small translations or shifts in the input data.
-For example, if a filter learns to detect a horizontal edge in one region of the image, it can also detect the same edge in a slightly shifted position due to parameter sharing.
+This makes it invariant to any shifts or translations.
+For example, if a filter learns to detect a horizontal edge in one region of the image, it can also detect the same in a slightly shifted position.

 Due to the way convolution operates, the pixels from corners of the image will be used fewer times in outputs as compared to middle pixels, which gets used in while deriving many outputs from the sliding window.
 Thus we lose information on the edges of images.